20th Maine Infantry Regiment: Cultural references

 The participation of the 20th Maine in the Battle of Fredericksburg is depicted in the 2003 feature film Gods And Generals (prequel movie to 1993's Gettysburg based on Michael Shaara's son Jeff Shaara's historical novel of the same name).

 The regiment's downhill charge during the Battle of Gettysburg is depicted in the 1974 historical novels The Killer Angels by Michael Shaara (winner of the 1975 Pulitzer Prize in fiction) and Courage on Little Round Top, and was subsequently an important scene in the feature movie made 18 years later, Gettysburg in 1993.

 The 2012 music video for the pop song "Some Nights" performed by Fun includes American Civil War Union soldiers serving in the regiment.
 The regiment is victorious in a fictional battle that portrays a young Union soldier who has left his love in Maine to serve in the regiment.
 During the battle, he brutally kills a Confederate soldier in hand-to-hand combat.

 The 20th Maine and its color-bearer Andrew Tozier are the subjects of "Ballad of the 20th Maine", a song by the Maine band The Ghost of Paul Revere; it is the official state ballad of Maine.
 The song "Dixieland" by Steve Earle and the Del McCoury Band is also about the 20th Maine.

+20th Maine in art

+The 20th Maine has been featured in notable Civil War Paintings, such as: